prcapps/test-netlify-cms/_posts/instruction/better-alphabet-instruction.md

 Tap on any letter to hear the letter name and sound.

 RANDOM PLAY OPTION:\
-Select the "Random Play" option to play random letter sounds and then tap on corresponding letter.
+Select the "Random Play" option to test letter-sound knowledge and speed!
+Listen to the sounds and tap the corresponding letter.
 If the correct letter is selected within 5 second, it will "glow and grow" and a bell sound play.
 If the wrong letter/letters are selected, nothing will happen until the 5 second time limit has expired, and then the correct letter will "glow and grow" and the correct sound will be played.
 (The same will occur if no letter is selected.)

 - - -